Most Popular

 The consultation process in the second paper is designed to help ASIC develop its policy for over-the-counter derivative transaction reporting requirements.
 It sets out further proposals to amend the ASIC Derivative Transaction Rules (Reporting) 2013 made under s901A of the Corporations Act 2001, following the first round of consultation, released in November 2020.

-There are now international standards for entity identifiers, transaction identifiers, product identifiers, and critical data elements for transaction terms and valuation and collateral information for use in derivative transaction reporting.
+There are now international standards for entity identifiers, transaction identifiers, product identifiers, and critical data elements for transaction terms, valuation, and collateral information for use in derivative transaction reporting.

 The rules change proposals are principally focused on implementing the harmonized international standards for transaction, product, and party identifiers and transaction data elements.
 Which includes: